-- Breach of confidentiality is a rare risk of participation in research studies (fewer than 1 in 10,000). - If you request it, you may be emailed a PDF copy of this signed and dated consent form.
+- Breach of confidentiality is a rare risk of participation in research studies (fewer than 1 in 10,000). - Pain, bruising, swelling, or infection may occur at the site of blood draws performed for research purposes. - If you request it, you may be emailed a PDF copy of this signed and dated consent form.
 There may be risks of loss of privacy and confidentiality if the PDF copy of this consent form is viewed and/or stored on a personal electronic device (PED), especially if that PED is shared with other users or is lost, hacked, or subject to a search warrant or subpoena.
 Also, the PDF copy of the consent may not be able to be permanently removed from a PED.